Rock star Ritchie Valens was only 17 when he died in a plane crash.

-Though Valens was young when he died, he was already an accomplished musician, one who would become legendary for his pioneering mix of Latin sounds and rock 'n' roll music.
+Valens may have been young, but he was already an accomplished musician, one who would become legendary for his pioneering mix of Latin sounds and rock ‘n’ roll music.
 He was the first Latino musician to achieve true mainstream success, and his hit songs influenced generations of musicians who followed him, from Carlos Santana to Los Lobos to Selena and more.
 And he left behind a string of singles that are still beloved today.
 Here are a few fan favorites.

 “Come On, Let’s Go” was part of a key moment in Valens’s too-short career — he played it for a nation of eager viewers on Dick Clark’s American Bandstand, his first appearance on the hit show.
 After his death, the song was covered by the Ramones, Los Lobos, and many more.